Havasi-Scarlet-5/FFmpeg-Godot-Media-Player/README.md

 - No hardware acceleration
 - Right now only video files can import into the editor ("mp4", "webm", "mpg", "mpeg", "mkv", "avi", "mov", "wmv", "ogv")
-- Only Windows is supported at this moment
+- Only windows is supported at this moment

 ## Requirements